 The rate hasn’t changed since 2007.
 Inflation over the past 17 years has steadily eroded checkoff value, limiting investments in key areas like disease research and trade partnerships.
 The pressures of South American competition, rising on-farm sustainability requirements, lower commodity prices and disease make it even more important.
-By changing from a flat rate to a percentage, the corn checkoff shares the risk with the farmers.

 What does this mean for farmers?